Mike

 Sure, it doesn't happen often, but it does happen.
 It's already fairly difficult to rescue someone in the first place, if a lifeguard is small statured and has to rescue a large victim, it can be extremely difficult.
 There are hand and whistle signals that lifeguards learn to signal other guards for assistance if in the water.
 Even experienced lifeguards might have to try multiple times to get a successful rescue if the person is in an extreme panic.

-What country is the most fashion-forward?That depends on the level of certification you need.
+Why is an advanced degree required to dole out pills at a pharmacy?That depends on the level of certification you need.
 If you're trying to get deep water (more than six feet of water I believe) or open water certified, the tests could be very difficult for someone who isn't good at swimming.
 In order to be deep water certified with the American Red Cross, you need to be able to swim 300 yards continuously, tread water for 2 minutes using only your legs, and be able to complete a timed event (swim 20 yards, dive to a depth of 7 to 10 feet to recover a 10 pound object, swim 20 yards back to the starting point) in under 1 minute 40 seconds.
 Keep in mind that you'll have to be swimming for two or more people in the event you have to rescue someone.
 There are shallow water certifications however, that have less strict requirements yet still give you the chance to be a lifeguard.

 If there are multiple unconscious victims and you're the only person that can help, I think you might have some bigger problems.
 I would suggest immediately contacting police and fire to get the people that are trained to handle that type of situation and proceed to do my best to help the victims according to my training and skill level.
 As for your second question, if you're trained in cpr but someone else is not, I would tell that person specifically to immediately call for help and start performing cpr how I was trained.